-There are three large in Vancouver: Fraserview, Langara and McCleery, as well as various pitch and putts, and fitness facilities, and .
+There are three large golf courses in Vancouver: Fraserview, Langara and McCleery, as well as various pitch and putts, community centres and fitness facilities, beaches and swimming pools.

 Vancouver is located centrally with SkyTrain, frequent transit bus links and highway routes leading to neighbouring municipalities and Vancouver Interntional Airport in Richmond.
 Burnaby, North and South Vancouver, and Richmond are moments away by car or public transit.
 The SeaBus links downtown Vancouver to the North Shore.
 There are also numerous urban bike trails, including a designated bike lane on the Burrard Bridge.